Current Adult Small Groups

 The Wesleyan group is a traditional Sunday School class who begin each Sunday together with a song, prayers, and camaraderie.
 The Wesleyans base their class meeting with a thematic, Bible-based curriculum from the Adult Bible Series – and it’s newly developed for this year!
 There is a magazine-style lesson book for each season of the year available in regular and large print.

-Pastor Rick’s Lectionary Study will also include Pastors Adam and Molly this fall.
-The study currently meets via Zoom on Thursday mornings from 10:00-11:00 am and also will be offered in the evenings from 7:00-8:00 pm beginning on Thursday, Sept.
-10. For more information contact Janey Hunter.
+Pastor Rick’s Lectionary Study currently meets via Zoom on Thursday mornings from 10:00-11:00 am and Thursday evenings from 7:00-8:00pm.
+For more information contact Janey Hunter.

-Practicing Faith with Pastor Molly, monthly beginning Sunday, Sept.
-13 (and then the 1st Sunday night of each month) from 7:00-8:30pm for 12 sessions, currently via Zoom.
+Practicing Faith with Pastor Molly meets on the 1st Sunday night of each month from 7:00-8:30pm, via Zoom.
 This study will use Richard Foster’s Celebration of Discipline as its guide.
 It’s simple!
 We will read a chapter of the book describing a faith practice each month and then have a month to practice and grow in that discipline.
 This class will be a wonderful way to add tools to your spiritual journey tool kit!
 Participants are asked to provide their own copy of the book.
 Sign up here.

-Men’s Bible Study with Major Lackey, weekly beginning Monday, Sept.
-14, from 6:30-8:00 pm.
+Men’s Bible Study with Major Lackey, weekly on Mondays, 6:30-8:00pm.
 Participants will foster a closer relationship with Jesus Christ through Bible study and fellowship with other Brothers in Christ using Hebrews 12:2 as a guide: fixing our eyes on Jesus, the pioneer and perfecter of our faith.
 For more information, contact Major Lackey.

 Being Boaz acts as an arm of service through Outreach for HBUMC.
-This group meets the 1st Tuesday of the month via Zoom to plan how they can help offer support in Wake County.
+This group meets via Zoom to plan how they can help offer support in Wake County.
 Being Boaz will build strong relationships both within and outside the church and reach out to make contact with those in need thereby serving the least of these.
 They will work side by side with other groups within HBUMC to address needs as they are identified and shift focus as needs evolve in the community.
 For more information and to sign up contact John Thomas.